 2 medium red onions, peeled and cut into 3/4-inch chunks

 Tzatziki, for serving (optional)

 Whisk together oil, lemon juice, vinegar, garlic, oregano, and mint in a large bowl.
 Season with salt and pepper to taste.

 Add cheese, zucchini, onion, and tomatoes, and toss to combine.

-Alternatively thread cheese, zucchini, onion, and tomatoes on skewers.
+Alternatively thread cheese, zucchini, onion, and tomatoes on pre-soaked skewers.

 Light one chimney full of charcoal.
 When all charcoal is lit and covered with gray ash, pour out and spread the coals evenly over entire surface of coal grate.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
 Grill skewers over direct heat until cheese browns and zucchini has slightly softened, 3-5 minutes per side.
 Remove skewers from the grill to a serving platter.
 Squeeze lemon wedges over skewers and serve immediately with tzatziki and warm pita.